 3. Budget for the future

 It’s an obvious point, but one that’s easy to forget.
 Don’t just assume that if your business hasn’t experienced any major IT issues over the last year, you don’t need to tweak your budget.
 Think carefully about any upcoming plans, projects and goals your company has.
 If you’re going to take on more people, for example, you’ll need more devices and software subscriptions or licenses.
 And if your business is growing, you’ll need to invest in extra storage, to handle the greater volume of data you’re handling.
-Or if you’re planning a new IT project, you’ll need to budget for an extra engineer, fees to pay an IT Support company and then the additional cost of training for your current staff.
+Or if you’re planning to improve on your IT project management, you’ll need to budget for an extra engineer, fees to pay an IT Support company and then the additional cost of training for your current staff.
 As a minimum, your budget should increase year on year to track inflation and to hold in reserves the amount your insurance excess in case you need to make a claim for any broken or stolen hardware.

 4. Look for ways to spend smarter

 When you’re putting together an IT budget, aim to do more than just keep your current technology running.
 Think about your company’s goals – for example those in your business plan or IT roadmap – and consider how some smart budgeting could help you to achieve them.
 Because even if your budget hasn’t grown, you may find that you can now get more bang for your buck.
 Business technology is constantly changing, so there could be new products, services and solutions out there that help you to work better, while making your money go further.
 Moving your business to the cloud, for example, can be a great way to cut your legacy IT costs, while making remote working that much easier and more efficient.